rqlite/rqlite.io/content/en/docs/Quick-start/_index.md

 ```
 _This demonstration shows all 3 nodes running on the same host.
 In reality you probably wouldn't do this, and then you wouldn't need to select different -http-addr and -raft-addr ports for each rqlite node.
 Consult the [Clustering Guide](/docs/clustering/) for more details._

-> If running software older than 8.0 you must pass the HTTP address of the node you wish to join.
-In the example above you would pass `http://localhost:4001`.

 With just these few steps you've now got a fault-tolerant, distributed relational database.
 Running on each rqlite node will be a fully-replicated copy of the SQLite database.
 Any data you insert will be replicated across the cluster, in a durable and fault-tolerant manner.

 ## Next steps